ninech/uberzeit/README.md

 ## Deployment on Heroku

-To deploy on Heroku, there are some modifications needed.
+To deploy on Heroku, some some modifications are required.
 The configuration must also be added to the repository.
-We do this with hidden branch `deploy` which will be pushed to Heroku only.
+We do this using the hidden branch `deploy` which will be pushed to Heroku only.

 ### Clone repository

     cd /to/installation/directory
     git clone https://github.com/ninech/uberzeit.git .

-### Setup Heroku
+### Set up Heroku

     heroku create
     git checkout -b deploy